 The Histologic Technician’s role in the healthcare profession is to assist the pathologist in the diagnosis of disease by preparing microscopic slides of tissues from surgery and autopsy.
 Tissues are grossed, dissected, submitted in processing cassettes, undergo fixation, dehydration, clearing, paraffin infiltration, paraffin embedding and microtomy.
 Once the tissues are sectioned on a microtome and placed on microscopic slides they are stained with dyes and stains to make different tissue entities prominent.
 Histologic Technicians may also prepare frozen sections to prepare tissues for a rapid diagnosis while the patient is still under anesthesia in surgery.
-Other responsibilities may include assisting with grossing, performing special stains, assisting with autopsies.
+Other responsibilities may include assisting with grossing and performing special stains.
 Histologic Technicians are employed in hospitals, private laboratories, research, industry and veterinary pathology.